 A PREVIEW OF PRESIDENT’S DAY

-It’s me, Scoop, your cup reporter from The Shady Pines Gazette newspaper.
+Hi Everyone.
+It’s me, Scoop, your cub reporter from The Shady Pines Gazette newspaper.
 President’s Day is coming up fast.
-Here in the office, we’ve been kicking around ideas about what this day means to kids growing up today.
+Here in the news office, we’ve been kicking around ideas about what this day means to kids growing up today.

-But here’s the thing that sticks with me.
+There’s one story about Washington that sticks with me.
 The actual event may not be true, but the lesson is a good one.
 In school we learned the cherry tree myth is the most well-known and longest lasting legend about the first American president.
-In the original story, when Washington was six years old he received a hatchet as a gift and used it to accidentally damage his father’s cherry tree.
+In the original story, when Washington was six years old he received a hatchet as a gift.He didn’t mean to but he accidentally damaged his father’s cherry tree.

-When his father discovered what he had done, he became angry and confronted him.
+When his father found out what he had done, he became angry and confronted him.
 Young George bravely said, “I cannot tell a lie…I did cut it with my hatchet.”
 Washington’s father embraced him and said that his son’s honesty was worth more than a thousand trees.

 PRESIDENT ABRAHAM LINCOLN